Substra/substra-backend/docs/settings.md

 <!-- This file is an auto-generated file, please do not edit manually.
 Instead you can run `make docs` to update it -->
-# Connect setting
+# Substra setting
-This file document all the settings of the connect application
+This file document all the settings of the substra application

 These settings are configured through env variables.
 They can be set in the [chart](../charts/substra-backend/README) through the `config` value.